/

 Setup: days, not months

 Salesforce implementations commonly run weeks to several months and usually involve configuring objects, layouts, permissions, and automations before the team can sell from it, often with an external consultant or an in-house admin.
-The real difference for an early-stage team is less about raw speed and more about control: with Attio you are not blocked on a specialist to get started, or to change things later.
+The real difference for an early-stage team is less about raw speed and more about control.
+The leverage is in getting the data model and workflows right the first time, which is what turns the CRM into a system your team trusts rather than a glorified contact list.
+That upfront architecture is exactly the work I do for teams as an Official Attio Expert Partner.

 Salesforce is powerful in large part because it is endlessly configurable, and that configurability is ongoing work.
-Maintaining objects, page layouts, permissions, validation rules, and automations is why most Salesforce orgs have a dedicated admin, a meaningful line of headcount.
+Maintaining objects, page layouts, permissions, validation rules, and automations is why most Salesforce orgs carry a dedicated admin, a meaningful line of headcount, just to keep it running.

 Workflows that act on signals

 Attio's Workflows turn changes and signals into action: auto-tier inbound leads into the pipeline, create a deal on buying intent, fire a Slack alert when an account crosses a usage threshold, nudge stale deals.
-You build these yourself, in the same interface, without a developer.
+They live in one visual interface, no developer or certified admin required, and they are the backbone of the product-led motions teams run on Attio.
 Salesforce can do all of this and more at the deep end, but typically through Flow Builder and admin configuration that most startups need help to maintain.

-Reporting and forecasting go deeper at true enterprise complexity.
-The AppExchange and integration breadth are unmatched, which matters if you depend on niche or legacy systems.
+Programmability is unmatched: Apex code, Flow, and the metadata layer let a team encode almost any process, and reporting and forecasting go deeper at true enterprise complexity.
+The AppExchange and integration breadth are the largest in the market, which matters if you depend on niche or legacy systems.
 Governance controls are more granular for large, multi-team orgs with strict roles and approvals.
-And on compliance, Salesforce holds SOC 2 Type II, FedRAMP, and HIPAA today; Attio holds ISO 27001 and is GDPR and CCPA compliant, but as of mid-2026 does not have a published SOC 2 Type II report.
-If a regulated customer or your procurement gates on SOC 2 Type II, confirm Attio's current status.
+And on compliance, Salesforce holds SOC 2 Type II, FedRAMP, and HIPAA today; Attio holds ISO 27001 and is GDPR and CCPA compliant, but as of mid-2026 does not have a published SOC 2 Type II report, so if procurement gates on it, check Attio's Trust Center for the current status.

 The pattern: Salesforce wins on enterprise depth, ecosystem, and compliance breadth.
 Those are rarely the constraints a seed to Series B startup is actually solving for.